Jmwofford/babyDiv_WDI-curriculum/labs/javaScript/promise-burger/README.md

 ## Look at the Menu

 1. Kitchen has a method called `.readMenu`.
-Call this method and console.log the cheapest burger on the menu once the promise has been resolved.
+Call this method and console.log the data that returns.

 ## Order Some Food